 Health and Wellbeing continues to be an increasingly important role within our GAA units.
 Ulster GAA is represented on the National Health and Wellbeing Committee through the Community Health & Wellbeing Manager.
 County Health & Wellbeing Committees (HWC) Action Plans for 2015/2016 delivery have been largely completed.
 With the many competing priorities of County Committees it can at times be a struggle to have this item high on the agenda of County Committees, given their volume of work but there can be no doubting the spirit and endeavour of the HWC's in our counties.
 As with most things there are some counties that are further along their journey than others and Ulster GAA continues to support all nine County HWCs, particularly those facing the greatest obstacles.
-The Ulster HWC meets quarterly and is chaired by Cathal Hand, with representation for each of the counties.
+The Ulster HWC meets quarterly and is chaired by Cathal Hand, with the Ulster GAA website and the four winning schools were presented with 'Live To Play' playing kits.